-We also offer our CNA students the ability to work in nursing as a Companion while they are active students.
-This provides an opportunity for the student to work in a paid position at MMC while obtaining the CNA state required certification.
 This initiative is a service to our community offering unique opportunities for diverse populations who otherwise might not be able to afford the education.
 Many CNA graduates are ultimately employed by Maine Medical Center; however, the program also provides graduates placement at other agencies or settings in the area.

 In addition to becoming a CNA graduate, the course also provides opportunity for those interesting in nursing as a profession to become more informed of RN practice.

 A person cannot be a CNA in Maine if he/she has been convicted of theft or abuse in a health care setting, sexual abuse, or a crime for which one could have received a 3-year sentence.
 If you have questions about this, please contact the Maine CNA Registry at (800)-791-4080, or visit their website.